joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 New versions of Sketch are released frequently with useful new features, but they might be unstable or break integration with certain plugins at first.
-Wait two weeks before updating to give the Sketch team and plugin developers time to fix any possible bugs.
+Wait two weeks after the version release before updating to give the Sketch team and plugin developers time to fix any possible bugs.

 ## Commits